-We began this program in the 2016 - 2017 school year to ensure we deliver your children to the proper location.
+We use this program to ensure we deliver your children to the proper location.
 Parents must notify the school of intent to use bus service and must notify the school if there are any changes to drop off or pick up locations.
 A student must use the bus route and bus stop designated for his or her home address.
 Students will not be permitted to exit the bus at other than their assigned bus stops.
 Again, changes must be submitted to the school and the school must provide the Bus Rider Verification Form to the driver before the driver will be permitted to drop off any student at other than the assigned bus stop.

 KIndergarten and Pre-K School Bus ID Tag Program

 We will continue this very successful program for the foreseeable future.
 To ensure the safety of our K4 or K5 students, Dorchester District Two will use the following procedures:

 - Parents/guardians of each K4 and K5 student intending to ride the bus must request a Bus Tag Application from the school.
 The parent/guardian must complete and return the application to the school before the student may ride the bus.

 - You may obtain the application from the previous page on this website, or from your school.